Bishop Street

 Origin of name | Ann Sutton, née Bishop |

-The street was laid out as part of a plan by Samuel Garrison.[2]
+Bishop Street was laid out in 1871 in a plan of lots for the heirs of Samuel Garrison.[1][2]
 Bishop was the maiden name of Garrison's mother-in-law, Ann Sutton.[3]

 Bob Regan includes "Bishop" in his "Streets of Pittsburgh" crossword puzzle, clued as "In chess a piece that can be moved diagonally over unoccupied squares of the same color."[4]
 Unfortunately this is just a dictionary definition of the word bishop and gives no information about the origin of the name.